ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   The function `pkgs-stable.mkShell` is part of Nix's standard library.
 It a generalised form of the `stdenv.mkDerivation` function and abstracts away some of the common repetition of making shell environments.
 Other as part of a flake output, nix-shell environments can also be declared using a `shell.nix` file.
 Nix-shells provide a lightweight alternative to development environments compared to heavier handed Docker.
 Although there is less isolation of the resulting applications processes, nix-shells require much less resources.

-  == VII.
-Open source software for the Arts
-  #line(length: 100%, stroke: 1pt + black)

-  The appeal of open _Free and Open Source Software_ (FOSS) is the increased control over the code running on their machine.
-As a package and easily be audited by reading through its source code, this level of transparency in turn, increases the security of FOSS software as bugs in the source code can be spotted and patched by that's software's community.
-FOSS software is very stable for long-term projects due to the distributed nature of the source code.

 ]

 #pagebreak()